Satyam-Mittal2527/BotManagementSystem/readme.md

-# SANIMABA - Bot Management and Workflow Automation Platform
+# SANIMA - Bot Management and Workflow Automation Platform

 A Django-based automation platform developed during the internship at **Sanima Bank**.
 The project provides two major modules: